seadowg/kotlin-snacks/let-to-deal-with-nulls.md

 # Using `let` to deal with optionals

-Kotlin is smart enough to know that bad things might happen to variables with an optional type due to naughty threads.
+Kotlin is smart enough to know that bad things (being set to null) might happen to variables with an optional type due to naughty threads.
 For instance:

 ```kotlin